National Fraud Enforcement Division

 Network Context: DOJ Enforcement Architecture

-NFED sits at one node of a broader reorganization of DOJ enforcement that, between January 2025 and March 2026, included: creation of the Weaponization Working Group under Ed Martin (February 2025); gutting of the Civil Rights Division Voting Section and its reconstitution with personnel from PILF, True the Vote, and fake-electors litigation networks; a multi-wave voter roll litigation campaign against 29 states; the DOJ-DHS SAVE bulk voter roll data-sharing pipeline; and White House coordination on election enforcement meetings directed by Deputy Chief of Staff Stephen Miller 6.
+The documentary record places NFED at one node of a broader reorganization of DOJ enforcement that, between January 2025 and March 2026, included creation of the Weaponization Working Group under Ed Martin (February 2025); gutting of the Civil Rights Division Voting Section and its reconstitution with personnel from PILF, True the Vote, and fake-electors litigation networks; a multi-wave voter roll litigation campaign against 29 states; the DOJ-DHS SAVE bulk voter roll data-sharing pipeline; and White House coordination on election enforcement meetings directed by Deputy Chief of Staff Stephen Miller 6.

-McDonald's co-chairmanship of the Weaponization Working Group — whose mandate explicitly covered review of federal prosecutions of Trump and his allies and whose staff included a pardoned January 6 participant — provides the direct personnel link between the administration's retributive prosecution review and the nominee to lead the new fraud division 2.
+McDonald's co-chairmanship of the Weaponization Working Group — whose mandate explicitly covered review of federal prosecutions of Trump and his allies and whose staff included a pardoned January 6 participant — supplies a direct personnel link between the administration's review of those prosecutions and the nominee to lead the new fraud division 2.

 Pam Bondi's connection to NFED is both structural (as AG, she is McDonald's nominal superior under the organizational chart) and thematic: her voter roll campaign targeted Minnesota — the same state NFED selected as its founding case jurisdiction — and both programs deploy federal fraud authority as the operative legal theory for demanding state election data Connection #3298.